-To pair your watch with Suunto app:
+To pair your watch with Suunto Movescount App:

-- Ensure your watch Bluetooth is on.
+- 1. Ensure your watch Bluetooth is on.
 Under the settings menu, go to Connectivity " Discovery and enable it if it is not already. - 2.
-Download and install Suunto app on your compatible mobile device from the iTunes App Store, Google Play in addition to several popular app stores in China. - 3.
-Start Suunto app and turn on Bluetooth if it is not on already. - 4.
-Tap the watch icon in the upper-left of the app screen and then tap "PAIR" to pair your watch.
+Download and install Suunto Movescount App on your compatible mobile device from the iTunes App Store, Google Play in addition to several popular app stores in China. - 3.
+Start Suunto Movescount App and turn on Bluetooth if it is not on already. - 4.
+Tap the settings icon in the upper-right of the app screen and then tap the "+" icon to pair your watch.